Dominic Fike: 2023–present: Sunburn

-In April 2023, Fike performed at Coachella for the first time.
+In April 2023, Fike performed at Coachella art festival for the first time.

 On April 7, 2023, Fike deleted all posts from his Instagram account and posted the first teaser of the upcoming single "Dancing in the Courthouse", which was later released on April 14, 2023.
 On May 18, 2023, he finally announced his second studio album, Sunburn, which was then set to contain 15 tracks.
 On May 27, 2023, the second single "Ant Pile" was released.
 On June 2, 2023, Fike released the single "Mona Lisa", the same day that American record producer Metro Boomin released his first soundtrack album, which was for the film Spider-Man: Across the Spider-Verse.
 The song was originally included on the deluxe edition of the soundtrack album, which was released three days after the film and the standard edition, but the song was later removed and instead added to some versions of Sunburn.
 On May 30, 2023, Fike announced the Don't Stare at the Sun North American tour, with the starting date on July 13, 2023, in Indianapolis.
 On July 5, 2023, Fike further announced that the tour would continue in the UK, playing in Glasgow, Manchester, Birmingham and London.
 The fourth and final single, "Mama's Boy", was released on June 23, 2023, alongside the full new track listing for the album.
 Sunburn was released on July 7, 2023, through Columbia, with 15 tracks.

-On April 24, 2024, Fike shared his new EP titled 14 Minutes, to an exclusive group of fans in Los Angeles, California.
+On April 24, 2024, Fike shared his new EP titled 14 minutes, to an exclusive group of fans in Los Angeles, California.
 He uploaded a YouTube video of him running to the 14-minute long EP.
 The EP was subsequently released onto streaming services on May 3, 2024.